 I have had many, many struggles throughout my life.
 My early childhood had a lot of trauma and stress.
 I have been sexually assaulted.
+For a year I went to a school where I was 1 of 3 white children, and I experienced a lot of bullying.
 I have been treated less than because I’m a woman.
 I have been a single mother.
 I have had to choose between buying life-saving medication or paying rent.
 I have known loss and struggle and heartache, and I continue to thrive in spite of all that.
 In my mind, no amount of “privilege” had anything to do with it, and I took offense to anyone saying so.
 I never once believed that the word “privilege” belonged to someone with my story.

 However, once I began to listen and really try to understand what people of color were saying when they used the term, it really began to sink in.